Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation: Conclusion

 \section{Conclusion}

-In this paper, we show that the current DSI model suffers from the problem of data distribution mismatch that occurs between the indexing and the retrieval phases.
-This problem impacts negatively on the effectiveness of DSI on the mono-lingual passage retrieval task and makes DSI of impractical use on the cross-lingual passage retrieval task.
-To address this fundamental issue, we propose the DSI-QG indexing framework which adopts a query generation model to generate a set of relevant queries and thus represent each to-be-indexed document.
-Our experimental results on both mono-lingual and cross-lingual passage retrieval tasks show that our DSI-QG significantly outperforms the original DSI model.
+In this paper, we show that the current DSI model is affected by the problem of data distribution mismatch that occurs between the indexing and retrieval phases.
+This problem negatively impacts the effectiveness of DSI on the mono-lingual passage retrieval task and is further exacerbated in the cross-lingual passage retrieval task, where DSI becomes of impractical use.

+To address this fundamental issue, we propose the DSI-QG indexing framework which adopts a query generation model with a cross-encoder ranker to generate and select a set of relevant queries, which are in turn used to represent each to-be-indexed document.
+Our experimental results on both mono-lingual and cross-lingual passage retrieval tasks show that our DSI-QG significantly outperforms the original DSI model and other popular baselines.